BonginkosiShongwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 19-AZ script replace  all characters A and c from input to Z and e respectively.
 The 20-hiago script removes all letters c and C from input.
 The 21-reverse script reverse its input.
+The 22-users_and_homes script displays all users and their home directories, sorted by users.